 Youth are less violent where corporal punishment is banned, a 2018 analysis of data from 88 countries, territories and protectorate states found.

-“Societies that have these bans in place appear to be safer places for kids to grow up in,” said lead study author Frank Elgar, an associate professor in the Institute for Health and Social Policy at McGill University in Montreal.
+“Societies that have these bans in place appear to be safer places for kids to grow up in,” said lead study author Frank Elgar, an associate professor at the Institute for Health and Social Policy at McGill University in Montreal, in a prior interview.

 Get CNN Health's weekly newsletter

 Sign up here to get The Results Are In with Dr. Sanjay Gupta every Tuesday from the CNN Health team.

 If that was correct, Sege said, “you would expect the international outcome to be more violence among youth once a country bans corporal punishment.
 That is not what the evidence here is saying.